WordPress (Woocommerce) Vs Shopify

-- Finally, you need to go through the configuration process of your e-commerce store (the store details, payment gateway integrations, products, and etc.).
+- Finally, you need to go through the configuration process of your e-commerce store (the store details, payment gateway integrations, products, etc.).
 Those can take a while of its own too.

 And last but not least, with Shopify, you also get support, which means that should you ever encounter any trouble with the platform, you can simply contact the support team, and they will (likely) solve it.
-That been said the support with Shopify is not far and you will encounter many problems when developing a site on Shopify.
+That being said the support with Shopify is not far and you will encounter many problems when developing a site on Shopify.
 With WordPress, there’s no support but there is just so much information out there, you don’t need direct support often.

 - An all-in-one e-commerce solution/tool.
 It allows you to build a functional e-commerce store from scratch, without a designer’s or developer’s help.

 - No coding skills are required to use Shopify.

 - It’s a paid tool – from $9 to $179 per month.

 - It allows you to sell whatever you wish (goods, services, products both digital and physical, as well as dropshipping).

 - Use it offline and online (you can use it as your online store, but also use something called Point of Sale with Shopify, which is their system for retail stores that allows you to integrate your on-location store with your setup in Shopify).